Purelight Power

 There are no laws in Montana that prevent homeowners associations from restricting solar panels.

-Plenty of unshaded roof space that faces south or west is best for optimal sun exposure.
+So, plenty of unshaded roof space that faces south or west is best for optimal sun exposure.
 Montana averages 4 to 5 peak sun hours each day.
 However, if you have a lot of shading around your house, they might not get enough sun to power your home.
-It’s also smart to upgrade any old, inefficient appliances first.
-Solar photovoltaic (PV) technologies, more commonly known as solar panels, absorb sunlight and convert it into usable electricity.

-We’ve also heard about problems with leaks and roof damage caused by the installation of solar panels, leading to frustration and difficulties in getting repairs.
+We’ve heard about problems with leaks and roof damage caused by the installation of solar panels, leading to frustration and difficulties in getting repairs.
 As a rule of thumb, if your roof is more than 10 years old, consider fixing it before going solar.
 Installing solar panels on an old roof might mean you have to remove the panels, replace your roof and then reinstall the panels.
 This will cost around $5,000 for a 19-panel setup.

 Net metering is a system of give-and-take between you and your utility company.
 It lets you access power from the grid when your panels don’t generate enough electricity.